 Certainly, like me, the late Jim Rohn saw the unlimited value of an empty notebook.
 That is to say, we both believe that the potential value of an empty page is what is lying deep within you.
 Moreover, both Jim Rohn and I keep our journals private.
 However, as he said in “The Art of Exceptional Living” audio cd, if someone was to come across our journals, and read them, they wouldn’t have to look to far to find something of value within our words.

-Consequently, if you want set out on a transformative journey, commit to being a buyer of empty notebooks.
-However, you don't have to spend $26 on your notebooks.
+Consequently, if you want set out on an authorship journey, commit to being a buyer of empty notebooks.
+However, you don’t have to spend $26 on your notebooks.
 For example, I use an A5 wire spiral bound sketch notebook, which costs me only a few dollars.
 Note: for US based readers, A5 is close to 8.5×5.5 inches sizing.

 Keep Your Notebook Private

 Above all, lock your notebook away.
 Most importantly, do not show what you write in them to others.
 Because this is where you write down your innermost thoughts, ideas, and more.
 Therefore, the content in your notebook needs to be protected.
 For example, I refer to my notebook as my very own metaphorical writing diamond mine.
 Consequently, I need to keep my rough writing diamonds as secure and protected as I would natural ones.